“How can I help my kid build credit at 18?” A friend of mine asked.

-In order to build healthy credit, you don’t need to maintain a balance, you just need to show activity on a statement.
+In order to build healthy credit, you don’t need to maintain a credit card balance, you just need to show activity on a statement to prove credit utilization.
 So, encourage (or enforce, depending on how financially independent your children are) very moderate use of a credit card, with the intention of always paying it off in full every month.
 Establishing boundaries and maintaining accountability, especially while the account is new, provides the opportunity for teachable moments.

 Lead By Example

-Credit cards or no credit cards, the absolute best thing you can do to help your kids build good credit is to teach them how to manage their money by example.
+The absolute best thing you can do to help your kids build a good credit score is to teach them how to manage their money by example.

-How you handle money, how you plan for the future, how you save (or do not save) for big purchases, how you use credit, how you prioritize—all of it—will inform the way your kids think about money, the choices they make, and ultimately, their credit scores and beyond.
+How you handle money, how you plan for the future, how you save (or do not save) for big purchases, how you use credit, how you prioritize financial goals—all of it—will inform the way your kids think about money, the choices they make, and ultimately, their credit scores and beyond.

 Commit to getting control of your money and budgeting as a lifestyle.
 If not for you, do it for your kids.
 You cannot underestimate how much that discipline will benefit them in the long run.
 And not just because you’ll be able to afford a summer vacation—but because they will learn how to respect the value of a dollar.